eduvpn/documentation/ARCHITECTURE.md

 ## Apache

-[Apache](https://httpd.apache.org/) binds he software together.
+[Apache](https://httpd.apache.org/) binds the software together.
 Both the user visible components (User Portal and Admin Portal), as well as the internal services (Server API and CA API) are all
 [routed through Apache](resources/vpn.example.conf).
 The communication between